qorrect/shmenkins/README.md

 To run , simply copy the shmenkins.groovy to the project you have your Jenkinsfile in , and run

 ```
 groovy shemnkins.groovy
 ```

 This will attempt to run all the stages locally.
+Any parameters you have defined will need to be added to shmenkins.groovy in the top part of the file.

 ## What is it